-Service Structure
+226 Service Structure

-The service delivery process is a key element of AT provision - it is the process an individual goes through to obtain an AT device that meets their needs.
-Current models of delivery for AT services are usually reactive with little attention placed on anticipatory needs.
-Outlined in the literature were 7 steps for service delivery provision to achieve the desired functional outcome for AT users: initial (first point of contact), assessment (evaluating user needs), typology (choosing an appropriate AT solution), selection (selecting specific devices), authorization (obtaining funding), delivery (getting the AT device to the user), and follow-up and management (continuing support).
-Many of these steps were echoed by consultation informants, including 1 informant from an AT program at a tertiary rehabilitation hospital, who indicated that clients access the service through a health care provider referral or by referring themselves.
-As an example care pathway, an individual would initially be assessed by an OT, followed by a cognitive assessment (as it applies for use of the technology) performed conjointly by an OT and SLP, and finally the SLP would do a language and communication assessment before a device would be selected.

-Another informant from an AT communication devices program at a rehabilitation and long-term care centre, reported that a SLP or other health care professional would need to refer the client to the program for assessment and service provision.
-If needed, staff will travel to remote communities to provide services.
-The transition of services at age 65 is relatively seamless for this program, which does not seem to be the norm elsewhere where funding ceases and new sources have to be identified.
-In contrast, literature findings did not discuss age-related changes to services.

-Two informants from the AT services of a provincial tertiary rehabilitation facility. described their program as being specifically for clients with a neurologic condition or upper limb amputations.
-Clients are referred to the facility by their community physician, health care provider, or can self refer.
-Referring providers may include notes suggesting the client would benefit from seeing the AT team.
-An initial intake takes place with a physiatrist who may recognize a need for the client to be assessed by the AT team.
-Otherwise, once a client is admitted to the facility, a clinician would need to recognize that the client has an unmet need and would then arrange a consultation for assessment and service provision by the AT team.
+- 227 The service delivery process is a key element of AT provision it is the process an individual goes through to obtain an AT device - 228 that meets their needs.8 Current models of delivery for AT services are usually reactive with little attention placed on anticipatory - 229 needs.
+Outlined in the literature were seven steps for service delivery provision to achieve the desired functional outcome for AT - users: 1) initiative (first point of contact), 2) assessment (evaluating user needs), 3) typology (choosing an appropriate AT solution), - 231 4) selection (selecting specific devices), 5) authorization (obtaining funding), 6) delivery (getting the AT device to the user), and 7) - follow-up and management (continuing support).
+Many of these steps were echoed by consultation informants, including one - informant from an AT program at a tertiary rehabilitation hospital, who indicated that clients access the service through a health - care provider referral or by referring themselves.
+The individual would initially be assessed by an OT, followed by a cognitive - care provider reteriation by reterring themselves.
+The individual would initially be assessed by all OT, followed by a cognitive - assessment (as it applies for use of the technology) performed conjointly by an OT and SLP, and finally the SLP would do a - 236 language and communication assessment before a device would be selected. - Another informant from an AT communication devices program at a rehabilitation and long term care centre, 11 reported that a SLP or - other health care professional would need to refer the client to the program for assessment and service provision.
+If needed, staff will - travel to remote communities to provide services.
+The transition of services at age 65 is relatively seamless for this program, which - does not seem to be the norm elsewhere where funding ceases and new sources have to be identified.
+In contrast, literature findings - 241 did not discuss age-related changes to services. - 242 Two informants from the AT services of a provincial tertiary rehabilitation facility, described their program as being specifically for - 243 clients with a neurological condition or upper amputations.
+Clients are referred to the facility by their community physician, health - care provider, or can self refer.
+Referring providers may include notes suggesting the client would benefit from seeing the AT team. - An initial intake takes place with a physiatrist who may recognise a need for the client to be assessed by the AT team.
+Otherwise,